swiss-territorial-data-lab/regbl-poc-analysis/README.md

 * octave
 * octave-image

-The [primary pipeline](https://github.com/swiss-territorial-data-lab/regbl-poc) is also needed for some automation script, but not requiring it to be installed in the system.
+The [primary pipeline](https://github.com/swiss-territorial-data-lab/regbl-poc) is also needed for some automation scripts, but without requiring it to be installed on the system.